Are you going to be held responsible?

 Barrie began his career in 1992 as a Fire Extinguisher Technician and has worked his way up through the company by performing a variety of roles over time.
-Barrie is compliance focused, and thus, has introduced the British Approval Fire Equipment Qualification (BAFE) to all Churches Fire service technicians.
+Barrie is compliance focused, and thus, has introduced the British Approval Fire Equipment Qualification (BAFE) to all Churches Fire & Security service technicians.
 BAFE supplies a technical specification required for each product and service in order to be registered.
 As an expert in the field, Barrie has over 25 years of experience in the Fire Safety industry and has had active roles on various trade committees such as BAFE, IFEDA and British Standards.

 “The main focus for business owners and managers is to ensure that the business is successful and profitable.
 Compliance with fire safety slips down the list of priorities; this is a major issue not least because enforcing authorities see compliance as the number 1 priority.